 - HDD – A Good 2 TB Seagate BarraCuda 7200 RPM drive costs about $55. (~$0.0275 per GB)

 - SATA SSD – An average 500 GB SATA SSD costs $60 (~$0.12 per GB)

 - Gen 3 NVMe SSD – Samsung Evo 970 1 TB costs about $110 ($0.11 per GB).

-NVMe SSDs are still about 4 times as expensive as an HDD, but they are still highly recommended as your primary drive due to the speeds they offer.
+NVMe SSDs are about four times as expensive as an HDD, but they are still highly recommended as your primary drive due to their speeds.

 Do note that to use a Gen 3 NVMe SSD, you must have a PCIe 3.0 M.2 slot.
 To Use Gen 4 NVMe SSD, you must have a PCIe 4.0 M.2 slot.